 Composers

-The following composers have works currently in print by Wolfhead Music
+The following composers have works currently in print by Wolfhead Music:

-J.S.
-Bach.
+Johann Sebastian Bach.
 Perhaps the best known and certainly one of the most prolific German composers of the baroque era, Bach (1685-1750) is a name that needs no introduction.
-His sonatas and partitas for solo violin have been hailed as among the greatest musical works ever written.
+His sonatas and partitas for solo violin have been hailed as among the greatest musical works ever written.Heinrich Ignaz Biber.
+German-Bohemian violinist and composer (1644-1704).
+Best known for his Mystery Sonatas for violin and basso continuo, Biber was a prolific composer who broke new ground in many of his works.
+He made extensive use of scordatura (retuning of instruments) in a number of his compositions, allowing for a wide range of chordal effects and tonal qualities not typical for instruments with standard tunings.
+Much of his music is highly programmatic and surprisingly advanced for his time.

 Michel Bosc.
-French composer Michel Bosc was born in 1963 and as a composer is largely self-taught.
+French compoer Michel Bosc was born in 1963 and as a composer is largely self-taught.
 A prolific composer, his works cover such diverse registers as chamber music, symphonies, choral music, and music for the theater.
-A member of the Société Marc-Antoine Charpentier, he also is a distinguished music critic, analyst, and author.
+A member of the Société Marc-Antoine Charpentier, he also is a distinguished music critic and analyst.
 His works have been performed worldwide by such performers and ensembles as Gilles Lefèvre, Aline Fox, Christian Foulonneau, the brass quintet of the Orchestre National des Pays de Loire, the National Orchestra of Kazakhstan, the Academic Symphony Orchestra of the Ulyanovsk Philarmonia, the European Orchestra, the Orchestre Instrumental d’Ile-de-France, the Orchestre Symphonique Lyonnais, and the Ensemble Gabriele Leone.
 Conductor Maximilian Fröschl has described Bosc’s music as possessing “melodic sweetness, polyphonic rigour, and the power of rhythm.”
 [Home Page]

 Frédéric Burgmüller.
 Best remembered today for his melodic pedagogical works for piano, Burgmüller (1806-1874) was considered also an important composer of ballets during his lifetime.
-The Three Nocturnes represent his quentissential command of
+The Three Nocturnes represent his quentissential command of pre-Romantic harmonic writing.

 Domenico Caudioso.
 Italian composer of the eighteenth century about whom little is known.
 The G major concerto represents one of his few surviving works and evokes the charming style of mandolin-writing of his period.

 Carlos Curti.
 Little information is available on this Italian mandolinist and composer who flourished in the United States at the turn of the 19th-20th centuries.
 He is known to have formed an early mandolin orchestra in America shortly after the appearance of the Estudiantina Figueroa in New York.
 His method (published in 1896) was a very comprehensive volume that has been out of print for many decades.
-We are pleased to offer it in facsimile edition.
+We are very pleased to offer it in facsimile edition.

 Walter Damrosch.
 Born in Breslau in 1862, Damrosch came to America at age nine when his father was appointed conductor of the Metropolitan Opera.
 Best remembered as a conductor, Walter Damrosch also composed five notable operas as well as a number of works for smaller ensembles and several song cycles.
 A prominent figure among the Cornish Colony composers, Damrosch inspired many other artists during his lifetime and left a lone sonata for piano and violin written in a style very reminiscent of Brahms.